Viper (rapper): Background

-Music career
+Music

-While Carter reportedly started rapping as a child, his first musical appearance was on the soundtrack for Fifth Ward, under the name "."
+Carter's first musical appearance was in 1997 on the soundtrack for Fifth Ward, under the name "J-Ride".

 Originally under the artist name Lee Dogg, Carter released his first album, Lee Dogg, on October 7, 2003, which would later be renamed Hustlin' Thick.
-The album was created mostly in collaboration with various artists signed to local music label Dope House Records at the time, whom he thanks multiple times in the liner notes.
-Carter planned to continue releasing albums under the Lee Dogg name and had numerous plans for collaborations, but for unknown reasons this never happened, and he retroactively changed both the name of his album to Hustlin' Thick and his artist name to Viper.
+The album was created in collaboration with various artists signed to local music label Dope House Records.
+He later retroactively changed both the name of his album to Hustlin' Thick and his artist name to Viper.

-Carter continued to release mixtapes regularly throughout the early 2000s under his Rhyme Time Records label through the CD Baby website, becoming one of the first cloud rap artists.
-Throughout this period he showed frustration at his obscurity and limited exposure, as detailed on one of his early songs, "9900 Haters On The Wall", where he claimed out of ten thousand people who heard his albums on the site, only a hundred had bought them.
+Carter continued to release mixtapes regularly throughout the early 2000s under his Rhyme Tyme Records label through the CD Baby website, becoming one of the first cloud rap artists.
+Throughout this period, he showed frustration at his obscurity and limited exposure, as detailed on one of his early songs, "9900 Haters On The Wall", where he claimed out of ten thousand people who heard his albums on the site, only a hundred had bought them.

 His obscurity would continue until early 2013, when the title track of his album You'll Cowards Don't Even Smoke Crack, released in 2008, was posted onto YouTube.
-Since then it has garnered over three million views, and news outlets started reporting on him shortly after.
+Since then, it has garnered over four million views, and news outlets started reporting on him shortly after.
 You'll Cowards Don't Even Smoke Crack is by far Carter's most popular album.
 University of Notre Dame newspaper The Observer noted that the album became an "internet meme due to its shockingly upfront title and unique album cover".

 Despite the heavily independent and lo-fi nature of the album, it received positive coverage in the music press.
 Sputnik Music wrote that the album fuses "a nostalgic and ethereal blend of cloud rap and vaporwave".
 The Chicago Reader wrote that the album is "outsider-artist genius.
 People on the Internet are initially drawn to Carter because of his blatant disregard for grammar, outrageously violent and drug-centric lyrics, and how sonically bizarre he is in general."

-Since then, Carter has remained active, releasing almost an album per day on average in 2014, often consisting of recycled or chopped and screwed material, while making his music available on Spotify and iTunes and giving interviews to the local music press.
-As of 2020, he has released more than 1,500 albums, although only approximately 15 or so consist of solely original material.
-In early 2019, he created a new YouTube channel, RapperViper VEVO, as a collaborative project with his new video editor.
+Since then, Carter has remained active, releasing almost an album per day on average in 2014, releasing his music through music streaming services and giving interviews to the independent music press.
+As of 2024, he has released more than 1,500 albums, although only approximately 15 or so consist of solely original material.